zbluee/task-manager/README.md

 # Project Setup

-* In order to run the project, setup .env and set MONGO_URI variable equal to DB connection string.
+* In order to run the project, setup .env and set MONGO_URL variable equal to DB connection string.